eyttt51/transformers-paper-presentation-EnyaTan/README.md

 ### Main Problem

-Regard of the most important choices for implementing a transformer-based processing system are:
+Regard of the most important choices for implementing a transformer-based processing system in computer vision tasks are:

 - the number of attention heads per transformer encoder
 - the number of transformer-encoders stacked